ggaabe/technical-blog/docs/blog/index.md

 Welcome to my technical blog where I share insights about:

 - Leveraging an AI Mindset to multiply business value
-- Teaching executives hands-on AI skills in their daily work
+- Teaching executives hands-on AI skills to speed up their daily work
-- Enabling teams to use AI to 10x their output with AI tools
+- Enabling technical teams to use AI to 10x their output with AI tools

 ## Featured Posts